cztomczak/cefpython/api/CookieManager.md

 # CookieManager (class)

-This class cannot be instantiated directly, use the CreateManager() static method for this purpose.
+Class used for managing cookies.
+The methods of this class may be called on any thread unless otherwise indicated.

-The cookie tests can be found in the wxpython.py script.
+Use the `CookieManager.CreateManager` static method to instantiate this class.

 TODO: in upstream CEF some methods here have a callback parameter that when non-NULL will execute asynchronously on the IO thread